bodo-ai/PyDough/documentation/dsl.md

 GRAPH(n_gmail_or_yahoo=COUNT(gmail_or_yahoo))
 ```

-**Good Example #8**: Counts how many people were born in the 1980s.
+**Good Example #8**: Count how many people were born in the 1980s.
 [See here](functions.md#comparisons) for more details on the valid/invalid use of comparisons in Python.

 ```py
 %%pydough